A Military History Of The United States Of America

 The English held out this time for a week.
 Although the French did not make any direct assault on the fort with their foot soldiers, the continual bombardment eventually weakened the palisade defenses and Munro knew he could not hold out much longer.
 General Webb, likewise from his position at Fort Edward, was not convinced that his comrades at Fort William Henry could hold out against the French siege.
 He wrote to Loudoun and to the governor of New York begging for militia reinforcements, but although some two thousand were sent from Albany, they came too late to be of use.

-On the morning of 10 August, 1757, the English prepared to leave for Fort Edward about daybreak.
-The English were to be escorted on their way by three hundred regular French soldiers, but they were impatient to get away from the Indians as quickly as possible.
-They started out before the escort could be assembled.
+On the morning of 10 August 1757, as Munro had insisted, the English troops prepared to leave for Fort Edward at daybreak.
+The British were impatient to get on their way as quickly as possible, and so they started out before the escort of three hundred regular French soldiers could be assembled.
 The Indians, some of whom had been agitated and prowling among the English most of the night, were alerted.
 Seventeen wounded men from Colonel Frye's regiment were dragged from their beds by the Indians, who tomahawked and scalped them.
 A general chaos ensued with the English attempting to march away, while the Indians hounded them, stripping articles of clothing from their bodies and snatching empty weapons from them.
 Here and there, individuals, especially the women and children, were pulled from the column, and either dragged off into the surrounding woods as captives or murdered right there.
 A party of Indians attacked militiamen of New Hampshire bringing up the rear of the column, and killed at least eighty on the spot.
 The French soldiers, for the most part, simply watched the massacre without attempting to restrain the savages.
-At one point, though, Montcalm and some of his officers tried to stop the Indians, but they were helpless to do so.
+Eventually though, Montcalm and some of his officers tried to stop the Indians, but by then they were helpless to do so.

 In the end, the Indians massacred over two hundred of the English.
 Through the course of the next few days, Montcalm and his officers bargained with the Indians to release the English that they had taken captive but had not yet murdered.
 They succeeded in saving nearly four hundred.
 About fourteen hundred of the English were able to escape the Indians’ wrath and made their way to the safety of Fort Edward by the 15th of August.